Jah-On/prom-decider/README.md

 # prom-decider
-Are you a nerd who can't decide whether of not to go to prom?
+Are you a nerd who can't decide whether or not to go to prom?
 Fear not!
 Let this simple Python script decide for you!

 Steps to run:
   - Install Python 3 if you do not have it already. (https://python.org)